isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-treat-ant-bites/index.md

 , or
 [allergic reactions](https://www.webmd.com/allergies/guide/allergic-reaction-causes)
 , and you may require some soothing treatment.
 In this article, I'll describe how to treat ant bites; what should I do?
 **To treat ant bites, hydrocortisone cream & antihistamine will ease the itching.
-Wash the bite area using water & soap, then smear some antiseptic and an antiseptic like calamine or hydrocortisone.�**
+Wash the bite area using water & soap, then smear some antiseptic and an antiseptic like calamine or hydrocortisone.**
 **If there is swelling around the ant bite area, cold-compress that place with an ice pack.
-Other DIY remedies include apple cider vinegar, olive oil, baking soda & lemon juice, salt, toothpaste, cucumber, and honey.�**
+Other DIY remedies include apple cider vinegar, olive oil, baking soda & lemon juice, salt, toothpaste, cucumber, and honey.**
 Let's check the details!
-## **Signs of Bites or Stings from Ants�**
+## **Signs of Bites or Stings from Ants**
 The signs you'll get following the [ant](https://pestpolicy.com/ant-control-in-federal-way/) bites include pain and itching especially if you're attacked by many ants in a swarm.
 - However, you'll notice that bites from other ant species are less intense compared to the ones caused by fire ants.
 General ant bites are less uncomfortable, less itchy or painful, and less red.